 Arie Sanders is an associate professor at the Panamerican Agricultural School, Zamorano, with more than 20 years of experience in topics related to rural development.
 With the Horticulture Innovation Lab, Sanders serves as the in-country lead is responsible for the implementation of research and field activities in Honduras for the project focused on empowering women through horticulture there.

-Arie Sanders is associate professor at the University of Zamorano with more than 20 year experience in topics related to rural development.
-As local counterpart for the Women in Agriculture Network project, carry out by Penn State University, he is responsible for the implementation of research and field activities in Honduras.
-Sanders is a development economist interested in rural development and food security.
+Sanders is a development economist focused on rural development and food security.
 His research is concerned with a number of broad questions about the relationship between markets/value chains, poverty and food governance.
-Sanders aims is to work together with the Innovation Lab colleagues to understand how social worlds work and to evaluate how technology and development ideas impact small farmer acute livelihoods.
+His work with Horticulture Innovation Lab colleagues aims to understand how social worlds work and to evaluate how technology and development ideas impact small-scale farmer's livelihoods.

-Arie Sanders is a Ph.D. candidate in the department of Agricultural Economics, Sociology and Education at Penn State University where he studies a dual degree in Rural Sociology and International Agriculture and Development.
-He holds a master degree in Development Economics from Wageningen University (The Netherlands).
+He is currently pursuing a dual doctoral degree at Penn State University in Rural Sociology and International Agriculture and Development.
+He holds a master's degree in Development Economics from Wageningen University in the Netherlands.